ACHS is closed to in-person researchers due to our ongoing capital campaign and move to a new facility.

-The Society has two main research rooms to serve the various needs of the public.
-If you are interested in genealogy, we have a large collection of church records, family files, and published or unpublished family histories.
+If you are interested in genealogy, ACHS holds a large collection of church records, family files, and published or unpublished family histories.
 We also have access to every newspaper printed in Adams County, and an expansive index to marriage and death notices.
 Most of these newspapers are key-word searchable on our computers.
 In addition, the ACHS holds thousands of county records, including wills and estate papers, tax records, and other government documents that are useful to doing genealogical research.
 For a list of pertinent finding aids and indexes, please click here.

-Others who visit the society are interested in learning more about a historic house or other significant site in the county.
+ACHS also holds a large body of information concerning historic homes and other significant sites around the county.
 For this type of research, we have the tax records of every township and borough in the county dating to its founding in 1800.
 We also have deed books and other property-related documents that are key to understanding the history of a house or farm.